damienbod/aspnetcore-standup-securing-apis/README.md

 - Microsoft Identity Platform

+## Using certificates to protect APIs

+- using a client/server certificates
+- mtls and the access token

-## Microsoft Identity Platform CAE APIs
+# Microsoft Identity Platform CAE APIs

 - Step up using CAE
 - Graph / Office CAE

+# General API topics

 ## Mixing auth, no auth APIs in an application